Other Tricks of the Trade with S Corps

 Put Your Kids on the Payroll

 You can also reduce the business’s overall profits by paying your children to work at the office and paying them a wage.
 You already have to perform payroll, so you can simply add them to the list.
-See our chapter on fringe benefits and tax deductions for expanded information about putting your kids on the payroll.
+See earlier sections of this chapter and our chapter on fringe benefits and tax deductions for expanded information about putting your kids on the payroll.

 Income Splitting as Gift

 You can make someone in a lower tax bracket a shareholder in your S Corp to give them money.
 For example, you are taking care of your Mom and need to give her $10,000 each year to help with expenses.
 You would need to earn $13,000 or more just to be able to write a check for $10,000.
 However, if your Mom is in a lower tax bracket, as a shareholder she would pay fewer taxes to pocket the $10,000.
 And when your Mom eventually passes, her ownership can transfer back to you.